blogsend/blog/_posts/2019-01-11-platform-spotlight-wordpress.markdown

 If you are unsure what you need, chances are Wordpress has you covered.

+One thing I'd like to point out up front to avoid confusion is the difference between Wordpress and [Wordpress.com](https://wordpress.com).

+__Wordpress__ is a content management system application focusing on blogs.
+It is free, its source code is open-sourced (you can [view or download it any time](https://wordpress.org/download/)).

+__Wordpress.com__ is a hosting service offered by the company who maintains the application.
+It is a service offered for money (with a freemium tier). _You do not have to use Wordpress.com to host your Wordpress blog._

 <a name="target-user"></a>

 ## Who is Wordpress' target user?